vanpariyar/books/README.md

 # 📚 Books

+### To Add Books
+Search and Copy whole title from -> https://play.google.com/store/books

 This repository is used to track the books I'm reading these days, powered by [Bookshelf Action](https://github.com/AnandChowdhary/bookshelf-action).

 **API:** https://vanpariyar.github.io/books/api.json